Chapter One – The Two Companions

 “I promise when the fight is done today, we’ll fly far outside the realm, and from dusk till dawn I’ll rest while you roam to your heart’s content.
 Even till the sun is high the next day if you like, and I’ll wait for your return.”

 Roftome’s wings flapped more rapidly at this.
 “I have missed the mountains.
-And truly any unfamiliar terrain would be a welcome sight.”
+And truly any fresh terrain would be a welcome sight.”

 “Good,” said Morlen.
 “Then let’s end this quickly and be on our way.”
 With that, they ceased their spectating and dove toward the city’s edge where the enemy horde had suffered sizable losses, though still it pressed on while the soldiers above fought to slow its advance.